-Antigone is a new forum for Classics in the twenty-first century.
+Antigone is a new and open forum for Classics in the twenty-first century.

 Classics is an enormously rich and varied discipline: we are committed to sharing, in an intelligent and accessible form, the joys of ancient languages, literature, history, philosophy, religion, art and architecture.